Vittv/study/README.md

 **cursoemvideo - Python3 (PT)**

-This course taught me all the way from print('Hello World') to functions, modules, packets.
+This course taught me all the way from print('Hello World') to functions, modules, packages.
 But it did not cover classes or anything more.

 It was a total of 23 lessons and 115 exercises.
 You'd watch the lesson and be given around 5-10 exercises to finish before the next lesson.